uspas/fel2024/README.md

 - If you have a Mac with an M1, M2, or M3 processor, use the "Apple Silicon" link.
 For older MacBooks, use the x86-64 version.
 If unsure, click the Apple at the top left of your screen, "About this Mac" and look at the "Chip" line.
 - For Windows on WSL2, choose the Linux x86-64 version (**not** the Windows build!).

-Once installd, initialize conda on the command line with:
+Once installed, initialize conda on the command line with:
 ```bash
 conda init
 ```